antoniolukic/binary-detection-of-sexism/README.md

 # ProjektR

-#### created by Jerko Šegvić, Antonio Lukić and Marija Anđelić

-Solving problem A from Semval competition: https://codalab.lisn.upsaclay.fr/competitions/7124 as a part of ProjectR subject at FER.
+This project addresses Problem A from the Semval competition, accessible at [Semval Competition](https://codalab.lisn.upsaclay.fr/competitions/7124).
+It is developed as a part of the ProjectR subject at FER (Faculty of Electrical Engineering and Computing).

-Approaches solving this problem: SVM + Word2Vec, SVM + TF-IDF, deep models, transformers.
+## Problem Description
+Problem A involves creating accurate, explainable models for detecting online sexism directed at women based on their gender or other identity attributes.
+This task, called Explainable Detection of Online Sexism (EDOS), aims to improve interpretation and trust in automated tools, empowering users and moderators to combat online sexism effectively.

+## Approaches
+Various approaches have been explored to solve this problem, including:
+- SVM + Word2Vec
+- SVM + TF-IDF
+- Deep learning models
+- Transformers

+[Provide additional details on each approach if necessary.]

+## Contributors
+- Jerko Šegvić
+- Antonio Lukić
+- Marija Anđelić